HSBNE-Archive/Policy/Rules/Rules.md

     3. At each general meeting—

-        a.  the president is to preside as chairperson; and
+        1.  the president is to preside as chairperson; and
-        b.  if there is no president or if the president is not present within 15 minutes after the time fixed for the meeting or is unwilling to act, the members present must elect 1 of their number to be chairperson of the meeting; and
+        2.  if there is no president or if the president is not present within 15 minutes after the time fixed for the meeting or is unwilling to act, the members present must elect 1 of their number to be chairperson of the meeting; and
-        c.  the chairperson must conduct the meeting in a proper and orderly way.
+        3.  the chairperson must conduct the meeting in a proper and orderly way.

 38. #### Voting at general meeting